top of page

 Coronavirus (COVID-19) Measures

 Although things might be a little different when we visit your site or event, we will still endeavour to deliver our history workshops, demonstrations and presentations in a warm, friendly and safe way.
-But, to help stop the spread of coronavirus (COVID-19), we have implemented actions aimed at preventing:
+To help stop the spread of COVID-19, or future infectious diseases and viruses, we will implement actions aimed at preventing:

 o Direct transmission, for instance, if in contact with those sneezing or coughing.